What happens to my pension when I change jobs?

 ✅ Easier to manage: By consolidating your pensions, you won’t have to waste time tracking them down separately in the future.

-✅ Less admin: With all your pots in one place, you only need to contact one provider if your circumstances change.
+✅ Less admin: With all your pots in one place, you only need to contact one provider if you change address.

-✅ Lower charges: By transferring all your pension pots into your latest plan, you may potentially benefit from lower charges, but it’s worth checking before doing this.
+✅ Lower charges: By transferring all your pension pots into a new pension, such as a low-cost SIPP, you may benefit from lower charges, but it’s important to check savings first.

 Learn more: Should you consolidate your pensions?
 The pros and cons